 So just a quick reminder that in 2017 Keiran, though still eligible to ride in the Youth ‘A’ class, elected to ‘ride up’ in the British Championship Experts Class on his Appleyard Beta 300.
-Despite taking a while to get used to the big Beta, Keiran improved throughout the year finally finishing 9th – not a bad effort considering the slow start and the fact that he only competed in 5 of the 8 rounds!
+Despite taking a while to get used to the big Beta, enduring some disappointing results in the early rounds, Keiran improved throughout the year finally finishing 9th.
 The final 2 rounds in Edinborough showed just how much progress Keiran had made; A creditable 6th on Sundays soggy round on the 1st October rather overshadowed by a superb 3rd the previous day where Keiran shared the podium with James Fry & James Stones, ahead of legend Dan Thorpe.

 Bank Holiday Monday’s Y&G Supertrial was a fantastic day out featuring 12 of the county’s best riders plus Adam Raga as a guest rider.
 The qualification round consisted of 2 laps of 10 sections on the dry Addingham Moorside rocks to reduce the 13 down to 10 semi finalists.
 Keiran didn’t make the cut but he was in good company, Billy Bolt and Hugo Jervis missed out too.
 K tried hard to master the difficult sections but it wasn’t the big stuff that phased him, rather the tricky technical sections.
 Andy Greig took some brilliant pics of the trial which can be seen on his TrialsCentral site here – check out pic 46, Keiran making the ‘leap of faith’ look easy!